Shyam-Patel/text-summarizer-api/README.md

 ### Setup
 ____
-The following should be installed to run the API locally:
+The following were amongst the packages used in the development of this API:
-- Python 3.7 (previous versions are also fine)
+- Python 3.7
 - Flask
-- Flask-HTTPAuth
+- Flask-Cors
 - Flask-RESTful

+The full list is contained in `requirements.txt`

 `$ pip install -r requirements.txt`